Black History Month Lesson Plan: 14 Ideas for 2026

 One of the most important goals is to teach students that Black history is American history, not a separate topic to be addressed for only 28 days.
 Carter G. Woodson, who first proposed “Negro History Week” in 1926, envisioned it as a time to highlight contributions that should be studied all year.
 Here are a few strategies to ensure the learning continues.

 Making this a consistent practice reinforces the idea that Black history is integral to every subject and every month of the school year.
+For more on reducing the planning burden that comes with year round integration, see these strategies for reducing teacher workload.

 Conclusion

 A successful Black History Month lesson plan moves students from passive observation to active engagement.
-By centering Black voices, connecting the past to the present, and committing to year round integration, you can create a learning experience that is not only educational but truly transformative.
+By centering Black voices, connecting the past to the present, and committing to year round integration, you can create a learning experience that is not only educational but genuinely transformative.
 It’s about building a more complete and accurate picture of our shared history.

 Frequently Asked Questions About Black History Month Lesson Plans